-Application of the maximum capital gains tax rates may be further complicated in certain situations, including unit holders who are subject to the 3.8% Medicare Surtax on net investment income and/or the alternative minimum tax (although the same reduced rates apply to long-term capital gains under the alternative minimum tax rules).
-Due to the technical and taxpayer-specific nature of these rules, holders should consult their own tax advisors to determine the proper treatment in their special circumstances.
+Application of the maximum capital gains tax rates may be further complicated in certain situations, including unit holders who are subject to the 3.8% Medicare Surtax on "net investment income" ("NII Tax") and/or the alternative minimum tax (although the same reduced rates apply to long-term capital gains under the alternative minimum tax rules).
+Due to the technical and taxpayer-specific nature of these rules, including various income thresholds before the NII Tax applies, holders should consult their own tax advisors to determine the proper treatment in their special circumstances.